Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Mahler Measure and Gromov-Witten Invariants

+Based on the known examples, it seems that the toric diagrams (e.g. $\mathbb{C}$ and $\mathcal{C}$) which satisfy the $\tau_B=\tau_R$ conjecture look more ``symmetric'' than those (e.g. SPP) do not satisfy the $\tau_B=\tau_R$ conjecture.
+It turns out that the coefficients from canonical weights for those more ``symmetric'' polygons coincide with the maximally tempered coefficients while those from canonical weights for the less ``symmetric'' ones do not agree with the maximally tempered coefficients.
+Based on the above examples, it is natural to conjecture that \begin{conjecture} Up to $\textup{SL}(2,\mathbb{Z})$, the $\tau_B=\tau_R$ condition holds if and only if the maximally tempered coefficients of the Newton polynomial coincide with the coefficients from canonical edge weights on the tiling. \end{conjecture}

+\begin{remark} Our observation also agrees with the fact that those less ``symmetric'' cases have a more non-trivial $a$-maximization.
+In particular, it was shown in \cite{Bao:2021fjd} that $a$-maximization is equivalent to maximization of Mahler measure with canonical weights.
+Therefore, the non-triviality of $a$-maximization can be interpreted as the discrepancy between maximally tempered and canonically weighted coefficients in terms of Mahler measure. \end{remark}

+For the reflexive polygons in Table \ref{refpolygons}, No.1, 2, 4, 7, 10, 13, 15 and 16 have coincident canonical weights and maximally tempered ones while the two choices are different for the remaining cases.
+One may check that this satisfy our above discussions.

-\subsection{Mahler Measure and Gromov-Witten Invariants}
+\section{Mahler Measure and Gromov-Witten Invariants}

-When the F-theory is compactified on one of our CY 3-folds, its effective theory is a closed subsector of the type II compactification.
+When the F-theory is compactified on the toric CY cone associated to a (reflexive) Newton polygon, its effective theory is a closed subsector of the type II compactification.
 The BPS states of the F-theory compactification should then give a subsector of those in the full type II theory.
 In \cite{Klemm:1996hh,Lerche:1996ni}, such instanton expansions were computed.
 In particular, the GW invariants of local vanishing del Pezzo surfaces (independently of the global embedding in the CY spaces where F-theory compactifies) were observed to coincide with certain modular expansions of Mahler measures from the same toric diagrams later in \cite{Stienstra:2005wy}.
-Here, we propose that the GW invariants of any vanishing 4-cycles could be recovered from such modular expansions from the corresponding toric diagrams according to the dictionary of the two sides.
+In a related work \cite{doran2011algebraic}, Mahler measure is discussed in connection with the asymptotic growth rate of the Gromov-Witten invariants in Calabi–Yau hypersurfaces in toric Fano $n$-folds.
+With certain ansatz, we shall see that the GW invariants of any vanishing 4-cycles could be recovered from such modular expansions from the corresponding toric diagrams according to the dictionary of the two sides.